dbastosdev/dbastosdev/README.md

 ## I'm Douglas Bastos!

-:computer :  I am a 1rd Period undergraduate from Analysis and Systems Development at SENAC
+:computer:  I am a 1rd Period undergraduate from Analysis and Systems Development at SENAC

-:house_with_garden :  I’m from Brazil.
+:house_with_garden:  I’m from Brazil.

-:books :  I'm currently learning a little about everything, in special Java Android and Javascript.
+:books:  I'm currently learning a little about everything, in special Java Android and Javascript.

-:outbox_tray :  2021 Goals: Learn programming logic, object orientation and develop a complete Android application.
+:outbox_tray:  2021 Goals: Learn programming logic, object orientation and develop a complete Android application.